Virgo? Here’s your constellation | EarthSky.org

 Perhaps the most famous galaxy residing within Virgo’s borders is the Sombrero galaxy (M104).
 There seems to be disagreement, though, on whether this galaxy is a member of the Virgo galaxy cluster.

+Virgo in ancient mythology.
 The constellation Virgo is often said to personify Persephone, the daughter of Demeter, the harvest goddess.
 According to the famous Greek myth, eternal spring once reigned upon the Earth, until that fateful day when the god of the underworld abducted Persephone, the radiant maiden of spring.

 Her mother Demeter was so overcome with grief over the loss of her only child that she abandoned her role as the goddess of fruitfulness and fertility.
 In some parts of the globe, the winter cold turned the once-verdant Earth in to a frigid wasteland, while elsewhere the summer heat scorched the Earth and gave rise to pestilence and disease.
 The Earth would not bear fruit again until Demeter was reunited with her daughter.

-Humanity would have died altogether had not Zeus, the king of gods, intervened.
+Humanity would have died altogether had not Zeus, the king of the gods, intervened.
 Zeus insisted that the god of the underworld return Persephone back to Demeter, but also proclaimed that Persephone abstain from food until her return.
 Alas, the god of the underworld purposely gave Persephone a pomegranate, knowing she would suck on a pomegranate seed on her way home.

 Persephone was given back to her mother, but Persephone – because of the pomegranate – has to return to the underworld for four months every year.
 To this day, spring returns to the Northern Hemisphere when Persephone is reunited with Demeter, but the winter season reigns when Persephone dwells in the underworld.

-That’s why it’s spring when the constellation Virgo is above the horizon at early evening but why it’s winter when she’s not.
+That’s why, according to myth, it’s spring when the constellation Virgo is above the horizon at early evening but why it’s winter when she’s not.
 From the perspective of the Northern Hemisphere, Virgo is absent from early evening sky in late autumn, winter and early spring.
 Virgo’s return to sky at nightfall coincides with the verdant season of spring.

 Bottom line: The constellation Virgo the Maiden fully returns to sky at nightfall – with her feet planted on the eastern horizon – by late April or early May.
 This post has information about how to find the constellation Virgo, its brightest star, interesting things to see within its boundaries, and its mythology.